bdesanctis/bamdam/README.md

-  --tax TAX             Taxonomic node ID (required) --outplot OUTPLOT     Filename for the output plot, ending in .png or .pdf (default: damage_plot.png) --ymax YMAX           Maximum for y axis (optional)
+  --tax TAX             Taxonomic node ID (required) --outplot OUTPLOT     Filename for the output plot, ending in .png or .pdf (default: damage_plot.png) --ymax YMAX           Maximum for y axis (optional) --udg                 Plot CpG and non-CpG lines separately.
+Requires a subs file(s) that was made with the udg flag. (default: not set)
 ```

 Example output for multiple input files: